-Teachers are encouraged to recognise the pupils' efforts and positive behaviour as much as possible and a variety of strategies are used including House Points, the Polite People Award and

-Behaviour Policy 14 of 22 the Always Award.
+Teachers are encouraged to recognise the pupils' efforts and positive behaviour as much as possible and a variety of strategies are used including House Points, the Polite People Award and the Always Award.
 Tutors must follow direction from the Head of Prep on strategies for encouraging positive behaviour within the classroom.